Effect of boundary scattering on spin-hall effect: Model and Anisotropic Fermi Surface

 \section{Model and Anisotropic Fermi Surface}

 The model Hamiltonian including both Rashba and Dresselhaus coupling has the form,

-where $\mathbf{k}=(k_{x},k_{y},0)$ is the 2D in-plane wave vector and $m^{*}$ is effective mass.
-The second and third term in Eq.(1) are Rashba and Dresselhaus SOC with $\alpha$ and $\beta$ as coupling coefficients respectively.
+where $\mathbf{k}=(k_{x},k_{y},0)$ is the 2 in-plane wave vector and $m^{*}$ is effective mass.
+The second and third term in E.(1) are Rashba and Dresselhaus SOC with $\alpha$ and $\beta$ as coupling coefficients respectively.
 The spin split eigen function and dispersion is